BMI Calculator for Kids

 where both weight and height should be in SI units (i.e.:

 kg/m² the units of BMI.
-This is not the only units it is possible to use, but are the most widespread, even in the USA.
+This is not the only unit it is possible to use, but it is the most widespread, even in the USA.
 This is due to these units being used by the World Health Organization (WHO) for setting the limits and acceptable ranges of BMI.

 Why BMI for kids?

-We often say that kids are just tiny people, and in many ways they are.
-But in terms of physical development, they are still in the making and that means that a lot of the rules and risks that apply to adults don't apply to kids.
-The same is true for the BMI for kids.
-When we are talking about the BMI for boys or the BMI for girls, there are many factors at play that make it virtually impossible to compare them sensibly to an adult.
+We often say that kids are just tiny people, and in many ways, they are.
+But in terms of physical development, they are still in the making, which means that a lot of the rules and risks that apply to adults don't apply to kids.
+The same is true for the BMI of kids.
+When we are talking about the BMI for boys or the BMI for girls, many factors make it virtually impossible to compare them sensibly to an adult.

 There is a distinction between the BMI for kids and BMI for teens that might seem arbitrary, but we have made such a separation to account for physical changes in individuals.
-As kids approach puberty, their bodies begin to transform and, thus, their BMI varies accordingly.
-We set the line of distinction at 10 years old, since that's the age at which you can expect some girls to start experiencing puberty and their bodies start transforming from a child's body into a woman's body.
+As kids approach puberty, their bodies begin to transform; thus, their BMI varies accordingly.
+We set the distinction at 10 years old since that's the age at which you can expect some girls to start experiencing puberty and their bodies start transforming from a child's body into a woman's body.
 Boys undergo a similar process 2-3 years later on average.

 BMI chart for kids and the healthy BMI for kids

 In some of our other BMI calculators, we mention the statistical nature of BMI and its inherent problem when using it as a diagnostic tool.
 For kids, however, this problem is exacerbated.
-In fact, when looking at BMI for boys or BMI for girls, doctors always use a percentile BMI chart for children so they know how healthy the results are.
-We will explain later what percentiles are, but, for now, just know that it's a tool to compare an individual with the rest of the population.
+When looking at BMI for boys or BMI for girls, doctors always use a percentile BMI chart for children so they know how beneficial the results are.
+We will explain later what percentiles are, but for now, know that it's a tool used to compare an individual with the rest of the population.

-The reason for this comparison, apart from the shortcomings of BMI as a diagnostic tool, is the immense variation in features that affect the BMI for kids.
+Apart from the shortcomings of BMI as a diagnostic tool, the reason for this comparison is the immense variation in features that affect the BMI for kids.
 We have things like body type and proportions of lean body mass to body fat or even body water percentage that also affect adults (due to the difference in density of all those components).
-But there are also things specific to BMI for kids such as their current development phase and whether they are in a growth spurt, or if they have just had one; the variations are bigger than for any group of adults.
+But there are also things specific to BMI for kids, such as their current development phase and whether they are in a growth spurt or have just had one; the variations are bigger than for any group of adults.

 It is for this very reason that the most common way to diagnose a healthy BMI for a child is by simply comparing the BMI for one boy with the BMI of all boys the same age as them (and, obviously, the same for girls).
-To make this comparison, doctors use what are typically called a "BMI chart for kids", also referred to as a "BMI chart for children".
+Doctors use what is typically called a "BMI chart for kids", also referred to as a "_BMI chart for children," to make this comparison.
 This data is shown in the charts above and below, and they represent a compilation of all of the collected BMI data for kids in the USA, hence the name BMI chart for kids.

 BMI prime and healthy BMI percentiles for kids

-Now we probably ought to explain a couple of terms that we have used in the text preceding and in the BMI calculator for kids itself, starting with BMI prime.
-This is a quantity derived from BMI, and can be defined as using the following equation:
+Now we probably ought to explain a couple of terms that we have used in the preceding text and in the BMI calculator for kids, starting with BMI prime.
+This is a quantity derived from BMI and can be defined using the following equation:

-The reason behind dividing a persons BMI by 25 is that this value is what WHO deems to be the ideal BMI for adults.
-BMI prime is not a particularly relevant value when we are talking about BMI for children, but we have included it nonetheless for completeness, and so that you can be able to compare not only values of BMI for kids with that of adults, but also to do the same with the prime version if you wish.
+The reason behind dividing a person's BMI by 25 is that this value is what WHO deems to be the ideal BMI for adults.
+BMI prime is not a particularly relevant value when we are talking about BMI for children.
+Still, we have included it nonetheless for completeness and so that you can compare not only the values of BMI for kids with that of adults but also do the same with the prime version if you wish.

-Percentiles are generally set in chunks of several percentages, to simplify and help in comparing individuals in a meaningful way.
-For our BMI calculator for children we have selected 9 different percentiles as a possible result: 5th, 10th, 25th, 50th, 75th, 90th, and 95th.
+Percentiles are generally set in chunks of several percentages to simplify and help in comparing individuals in a meaningful way.
+For our BMI calculator for children, we have selected 9 different percentiles as possible results: 5th, 10th, 25th, 50th, 75th, 90th, and 95th.
 The number in the percentile category tells you the percentage of the population in the United States with a BMI lower than yours.

 How to use the BMI calculator for kids

 Calculating the BMI for children by hand is not very difficult, but we have made it even simpler with our BMI calculator for girls and boys.
-By using our calculator, you will save time and avoid making mistakes when comparing the obtained values with the BMI charts for kids.
+Using our calculator will save time and avoid mistakes when comparing the obtained values with the BMI charts for kids.